markkolich/havalo-client/README.md

 #### deleteObject(path...)

-Delete an object at the given `path`, ignoring the objects current hash.
+Delete an object at the given `path`, ignoring the object's current hash.

 ```java
 // Delete the object at path "foobar/cat".